Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 ## 2. Objective & Scope

-The primary objective of this testing cycle was to verify layout stability, end-to-end navigation flows, UI/UX layout positioning across desktop screen resolutions, and interactive sandbox states of the web platform's core pages.
+The primary objective of this testing cycle was to verify layout stability, end-to-end navigation flows, and UI/UX layout positioning across desktop screen resolutions.
+Additionally, the scope included validating functional boundary conditions for input forms, search queries, and data fields, as well as verifying complex interactive sandbox states and dynamic workflows of the web platform's core pages.

 **In Scope:**